imonthercks/pintwood-derby/content/homepage/opener.md

 #### Welcome to the First Annual SEAS Pintwood Derby!

 Get ready for a thrilling evening of speed, competition, and camaraderie at our one-of-a-kind Adult Pinewood Derby event.
-Whether you're a seasoned racer or a first-time participant, this promises to be an unforgettable night filled with food, drinks, prizes, and plenty of fast-paced action.
+Whether you're a seasoned racer or a first-time participant, this promises to be an unforgettable night filled with food, prizes, and plenty of fast-paced action.

 **Date:** December 9, 2023